Nokia 1611

 The Nokia 1611 was the world's first solar powered mobile phone.
 This was achieved using a solar powered battery as one of the battery options.
 It was announced in January 1997.
+It added the feature of sending text messages.
+It used a credit-style full-size sim card.
+The device came by default with a 600 mAh Ni-Mh battery.